 Here’s a really gross fact to finish things off with.
 You have around 30 trillion cells that can be considered ‘human’ in your body.
 However, studies show that you also have 39 trillion bacteria cells, too – you’re technically more bacteria than person!

-Do you have any interesting or fun science facts that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun science facts?
+Share them in the comments below!